skonmeme/rare_stream/README.md

     * Disadvantage
         * Flink job itself controls processing on restarting

+3. WatermarkStrategy with idle timeout
+    * Advantage
+       * Problem is solved systematically
+    * Disadvantage
+       * Apach Flink >= 1.12

-In this example code, try second solution.
+In this example code, try second and third solution.

 ---